Skip to main content

 The Golden Rule:

-Placements DO NOT know about Providers, and Providers DO NOT know about Placements.
+Placements do not know about Providers, and Providers do not know about Placements.
 Everything should go via the Manager.

 Actions

 Actions are defined as classes in the \core_ai\aiactions namespace.
-The naming convention for Action classes is <verb>_<noun singular>, for example: generate_image, translate_text.
+The naming convention for Action classes is <verb>_<noun singular>.

-Each action MUST inherit from the \core_ai\aiactions\base() abstract class.
+Each Action must inherit from the \core_ai\aiactions\base abstract class.
 They must also implement two methods:

-• The constructor method is allowed to have a variable signature, so that each action can define its own configuration requirements.
+• The constructor method is allowed to have a variable signature, so that each Action can define its own configuration requirements.

-• The method MUST take a contextid as one of the variables.
+• The method must take a contextid as one of the variables.

 public function __construct(